skylerspark/old-site-archives/README.md

 Head Here:
 [skylerspark.github/io](https://skylerspark.github.io)

-This site is outdated at the moment, and hasnt been updated.
-I reccomend NOT using it as a design example, but it is functional.
+This site is UNFUNCTIONAL AT THE MOMENT!
+As of 10/20/2019, this site is being completely redone!